DeNA/Anjin/README.md

 In addition, some settings can be overridden by adding the following arguments.
 For details on each argument, see the entry of the same name in the "Generate and configure the AutopilotSettings.asset file" mentioned above.
+In both cases, the key should be prefixed with `-` and specified as `-LIFESPAN_SEC 60`.

 <dl>
   <dt>LIFESPAN_SEC</dt><dd>Specifies the execution time limit in seconds</dd>